 Strikes shut down Sudan ports

-Employees of Sudan’s Sea Ports Corporation protest decisions of the Ministry of Finance (Photo: Supplied)
+Employees of Sudan’s Sea Ports Corporation attend a protest against decisions by the Ministry of Finance (File photo: Supplied)

 Sea Ports Corporation (SPC) workers have reported a successful strike in Port Sudan, Red Sea state, with participation exceeding 90 per cent, protesting government decisions.